ember-intl/ember-intl/docs/intljs-polyfill.md

 Intl.js Polyfill
 ==============================================================================

-Ember Intl automatically pushes the [Intl.js polyfill][] to your `/assets` folder.
+ember-intl automatically writes the [Intl.js polyfill][] to `/assets/intl`.
 Using the polyfill is not required if targeting a modern set of browsers which natively implement the Intl API.

 [Intl.js polyfill]: https://github.com/andyearnshaw/Intl.js/